bufbuild-ru/docs/docs/bsr/admin/manage-organizations/index.md

 Deleting the organization is a permanent action, and can't be undone.
 You must first delete all repositories and plugins owned by the organization.

-## Manage members
+## Manage organization membership

-BSR users can be members of both organizations and [repositories](../manage-repositories/#add-member), and have access privileges to each based on their [role](../roles/).
-You can use the BSR web app to manage members of your organizations and repositories.
+BSR users can be members of both organizations and [repositories](../manage-repositories/#add-member), and have access to each based on their [role](../roles/).This section describes how to manage organization members using the BSR web app.
+See [Manage user access with IdP groups](../instance/manage-access-idp-groups/) if you're using IdP groups to manage organization membership.

 ### Add a member

-Organization members with the `Owner` or `Admin` role can add members.
+Organization members with the `Owner` or `Admin` role can add and edit members.
 When adding a member to an organization, keep in mind:

 - The member must already have an active Buf account.
 - Once added, the member has the organization's base resource role for each resource type unless given higher access.